bytecodealliance/wasm-micro-runtime/doc/export_native_api.md

 The runtime builder should ensure not broking the memory sandbox when exporting the native function to WASM.

+A ground rule:

+- Do the pointer address conversion in the native API if "$\*" is not used for the pointer in the function signature

 A few recommendations:

 - Never pass any structure/class object pointer to native (do data serialization instead)
-- Do the pointer address conversion in the native API if "$\*" is not used for the pointer in the function signature
 - Never pass a function pointer to the native

+Note: while not recommended here, nothing prevents you from passing structure/function pointers as far as the native API is aware of and careful about the ABI used in the wasm module.
+For example, C function pointers are usually represented as table indexes which the native API can call with wasm_runtime_call_indirect() or similar.
+However, in this document, we don't recommend to implement your native API that way unless necessary because it needs extra carefulness.

 ## Pass structured data or class object